Sir Steve Bullock, Mayor of Lewisham, London

 By Andrew Stevens

 13 April 2014: As with the other of the first wave of elected mayoralties in England, backwater boroughs like Lewisham in London were not the kind of large cities the Blair government had in mind when it introduced the reforms in 2000.
 However, Lewisham’s first elected mayor Sir Steve Bullock has played a leading role in the Southeast London council’s civic life for a quarter of a century and enjoys the one of the highest national profiles of England’s relatively small number of elected mayors.
-He will be seeking a fourth term in local elections scheduled for 22 May 2014.
+Steve Bullock was re-elected for a fourth term on 22 May 2014.

 Steve Bullock was born in 1954, not in London but the coastal town of Redcar on Teesside in the North East of England.
 Bullock began his career in local government in 1972 with the neighbouring Saltburn and Marske Urban District Council, working as a van driver.
 He later moved to the capital and took up employment with the Greater London Council, working under GLC Leader Ken Livingstone as policy adviser (he helped devise the popular Fare’s Fair policy which was later challenged in the High Court).
 After the GLC’s abolition in 1986 he became Chief Executive of the Greenwich Community Health Council and lastly as Head of the Labour Group Office at the Local Government Association (during the association’s period of Labour leadership).